Brahma Sutras: Contents

-Chapter 1: What is Brahman?
+Chapter 1: Harmonisation of views on Brahman

-The first chapter is regarded in Vedanta tradition as Samanvaya (Harmony), because it distills, synchronizes and brings into a harmonious whole the seemingly diverse and conflicting passages in various Sruti texts.
+The central theme of the first chapter is considered Samanvaya (Harmony), because it aims to distill, synchronize and bring into a harmonious whole the seemingly diverse and conflicting passages in various Sruti texts.
 It consists of 134 sutras, with eleven Adhikaranas in the first Pada, seven Adhikaranas in second, fourteen Adhikaranas in third, and eight in the fourth Pada.
 The different sub-schools of Vedanta have interpreted the sutras in the last Pada differently, and some count only seven Adhikaranas in the fourth Pada.

+The four sutras of work, also known as Catuhsutri are: [1] how to ask about Brahman [2] where does birth and decay come from [3] how Vedas leads to more understanding of Catuhsutri [4] harmonious way of how Upanishad functions.

-This Brahma Sūtras chapter asserts that all the Upanishads primarily aim and coherently describe the knowledge and meditation of Brahman, the ultimate reality.
+This Brahma Sūtras chapter asserts that all the Upanishads primarily aim to and coherently describe the knowledge and meditation of Brahman, the ultimate reality.
+According to Mayeda, "the Brahmasutra made a special point of refuting the dualism of the then prevailing Samkhya school which posited Purusha (Spirit) and Prakriti (Matter) as the independent causes of the Universe.
+The Brahmasutra maintained instead that Brahman alone is the absolute ultimate cause of the Universe."
 Brahman is the source from which the world came into existence, in whom it inheres and to which it returns.
 The only source for the knowledge of this Brahman is the Sruti or the Upanishads.